The Philosophy of Money: Style of life

 The objective nature of money ultimately arises from the division of labor, in which the product is divorced from the worker's personality and work is treated as a commodity.
 Similarly, products are no longer tailored to the specific customer and do not reflect his personality, production tools are specialized to the point that the worker has little leeway in the way he operates the machines, and fashion changes so rapidly that nobody gets personally or socially attached to it.
 This state of affairs stands in contrast with the arts, which reflects the individuality of the author.
 Money can increase the distance between individuals to the point that it allows them to fit in crowded cities and to liberate individuals from the yoke of working on a family business.
 (Incidentally, financial activities are concentrated in major cities, and the concentration of money increases the pace and variety of life.)
 Humankind has become progressively more independent of the rhythms of nature and more dependent on the business cycle.

 "Objects and people have become separated from one another" declares Simmel, and was to compare this phenomenon with Marx's theory of alienation.

 Money rises above individual conflicts while being an essential participant of the conflict.

 It has transcended its characteristics of a tool when it has become the center around which the economic system rotates, at which point it also takes the role of an all-encompassing teleological circle.
 Simmel was to compare this phenomenon with Marx's commodity fetishism.

 Yet, division of labor makes it possible to construct intellectual and scientific contents that surpass the ability of the individual mind.
 Even in these cases, though, it may be essential that a synthesis be accomplished by a single mind.
 Similarly, as material concerns become impersonal, what is left can become more personal.
 For example, as the typewriter has relieved the writer from the cumbersome mechanics of writing, he can devote more attention to the original contents of his work.
-It really depends on humankind whether money will lead to increase distinctiveness and refinement or not.
+It really depends on humankind whether money will lead to increased distinctiveness and refinement or not.